PIMCO Income Strategy Fund (NYSE:PFL) Short Interest Update

-PIMCO Income Strategy Fund (NYSE:PFL – Get Rating) was the target of a large increase in short interest in February.
-As of February 15th, there was short interest totalling 60,200 shares, an increase of 29.2% from the January 31st total of 46,600 shares.
-Based on an average daily volume of 161,000 shares, the short-interest ratio is presently 0.4 days.
+PIMCO Income Strategy Fund (NYSE:PFL – Get Rating) saw a large increase in short interest in the month of February.
+As of February 28th, there was short interest totalling 216,700 shares, an increase of 260.0% from the February 13th total of 60,200 shares.
+Based on an average daily volume of 161,300 shares, the days-to-cover ratio is presently 1.3 days.

+Institutional investors have recently added to or reduced their stakes in the company.
+Resources Investment Advisors LLC. purchased a new position in shares of PIMCO Income Strategy Fund in the 3rd quarter worth about $172,000.
+Commonwealth Equity Services LLC raised its holdings in shares of PIMCO Income Strategy Fund by 7.9% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 143,641 shares of the investment management company’s stock valued at $1,669,000 after buying an additional 10,558 shares during the period.
+Janney Montgomery Scott LLC raised its holdings in shares of PIMCO Income Strategy Fund by 15.8% during the 3rd quarter.
+Janney Montgomery Scott LLC now owns 37,335 shares of the investment management company’s stock valued at $434,000 after buying an additional 5,097 shares during the period.
+Bank of America Corp DE raised its holdings in shares of PIMCO Income Strategy Fund by 18.9% during the 2nd quarter.
+Bank of America Corp DE now owns 105,587 shares of the investment management company’s stock valued at $1,346,000 after buying an additional 16,808 shares during the period.
+Finally, Invesco Ltd. raised its holdings in shares of PIMCO Income Strategy Fund by 3.8% during the 2nd quarter.
+Invesco Ltd. now owns 221,548 shares of the investment management company’s stock valued at $2,825,000 after buying an additional 8,041 shares during the period.

 PIMCO Income Strategy Fund Company Profile (Get Rating)